 - Investors were known to default on their mortgages, leaving the former owners facing eviction with little notice

-2012: As a result of these continued industry failings, the decision was taken in 2012 to make all sale and rent back schemes illegal.
+2012: As a result of these continued industry failings, the decision was taken in 2012 to temporarily halt the sale and rent back market.

-Serious concerns were raised about the sale and rent back industry a full 5 years before the industry was shut down.
+Serious concerns were raised about the sale and rent back industry a full 5 years before the FCA study in 2012.
 During that time the industry was the subject of several investigations by the Government, Which?
 And the OFT.
 Despite industry regulation, the OFT found that the industry was still using highly questionable practices and not adhering to the strict rules that had been put in place.
 Some sale and rent back companies were also accused of serious fraud.
-As a result, they were left with little option other than to make all sale and rent back activity illegal.
+As a result, they were left with little option other than to halt the industry.

 What are the alternatives to sale and rent back schemes?